fablabbcn/mdef-docs/docs/2023-24/year-1/t1/agriculture-zero/index.md

 ### Learning Objectives

-- Develop a basic agronomical knowledge of farming practises, crops and cultivation cycles through differing bioregions and climate zones.
+- Develop a **basic agronomical knowledge** of farming practises, crops and cultivation cycles through differing bioregions and climate zones.

-- Hands on experience with real world farming maintenance tasks and practices, and be able to identify needs and gaps for innovation.
+- **Hands on experience** with real world farming maintenance tasks and practices, and be able to identify needs and gaps for innovation.

-- Distinguish between agricultural systems, typologies, traditions and scales of industry, to situate these as discourses in wider societal and economic systems.
+- Distinguish between **agricultural systems**, typologies, traditions and scales of industry, to situate these as discourses in wider societal and economic systems.

-- Become familiar with agricultural knowledge bases and resources, online communities of practise and movements locally and globally.
+- Become familiar with agricultural **knowledge bases and resources**, online communities of practise and movements locally and globally.

-- Gain a knowledge of current and future farming technology, in the context of digital and ecological transitions.
+- Gain a knowledge of current and future **farming technology**, in the context of digital and ecological transitions.

 ### Methodological Strategies